directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson48.md

 {{<card header="**2nd script**">}}
-The girl has long black hair tied in two braids and wears oversized black-rimmed glasses, with thick, straight bangs hanging over the frames. <br/>
+The girl has long black hair in braids and wears oversized black-rimmed glasses, with thick, straight bangs hanging over the frames. <br/>
 Dressed in a white long-sleeved shirt under a black-and-white patterned vest, she stands out with her eyes squeezed shut and hands pressed against her ears. <br/>
 It's unclear if the ringing phone or the typewriter's clacking is bothering her, but her expression shows frustration. <br/>
 Alternatively, she might be in the middle of writing and experiencing writer's block.<br/>